Telecoms as the “Secured Data Hub” for the Digital Society

 Telecom operators are well positioned to become trusted data managers.
 Privacy and security are part of their DNA.
 They have excelled in data management for decades; have a strong history of compliance with the strictest regulations; are equipped with advanced digital capabilities; and are deeply rooted in local markets.
 They are also aware of the importance of building long-lasting relationships with customers.

 The Data Portability Cooperation (DPC) initiative is an inclusive working group facilitated by the GSMA and led by major European Telecommunications operators including Deutsche Telekom, Orange, and Telefónica.
 It has been developing a first draft of specifications to provide trustworthy, secure, and automated data portability for consumers.
 The essence of the specifications is the telcos’ vision of transparency and control.

 Other telecom operators and industries are welcome to join the Data Portability Cooperation initiative to develop it further.
 They will have the opportunity to build an ecosystem of trusted data managers that reach beyond the telecoms industry.

 Head of Innovation and Digital Transformation, Europe, GSMA

-Javier is a telecom strategist, digital transformation and business development executive that works as Head of Innovation for the GSMA in Europe.
+Javier is a telecom strategist, digital transformation and business development executive that works as Head of Innovation for the GSMA in Europe, the association that represents the interests of mobile network operators worldwide.
 Javier has more than 20 years of experience in the telecom, media and internet space.